The Building Code Blog

 Horizontal exits come with several code requirements, but in the recent projects I mentioned, the plan reviewers were citing the following:

 Per IBC 1026.4, when a horizontal exit approach is used, a refuge area is required in the space on the other side of the horizontal exit.
-This refuge area must be large enough to accommodate the original occupant load of the space plus 3 square feet for each occupant entering into the refuge area from the horizontal exit.
+This refuge area must be large enough to provide three square feet per occupant for the original occupant load of the space each occupant entering into the refuge area from the horizontal exit.

 Depending on the building arrangement and capacity, providing this refuge area may be a design challenge.